Horses

 Ruthven

 Ruthven, our elegant unicorn-like 18-year-old Connemara/Thoroughbred cross gelding is on loan to us from his owner Joyce Wells.
 Prior, Ruthven was shown by Joyce in three-day eventing before being retired.
 Ruthven has quickly proven his easy-going, reserved personality, and willingness to complete whatever task is asked of him.
-Our sincere thanks go to Joyce Wells for the use of her particular horse Ruthven.
+Our sincere thanks go to Joyce Wells for the use of her horse Ruthven.

 Dr. O’Brien

-Dr. Michael O’Brien of Diablo Horse Clinic has been the veterinarian for the Xenophon horses since the program acquired its first horse.
+Our Veterinarian, Dr. Michael O’Brien Dr. Michael O’Brien of Diablo Horse Clinic has been the veterinarian for the Xenophon horses since the program acquired its first horse.
 For 19 years he has seen to cuts, colics, and coughs.
 His care has included late night visits for colics, dealing with lameness issues, eye surgeries, and Pigeon Fever.
 His compassion and care were always most appreciated on the times we have had to put down one of our beloved therapy horses.
 This year, we were proud that Dr. O’Brien won the PATH International Region 11 Veterinarian of the Year Award.

 Thank you Dr. O’Brien, for the countless hours you have donated to keep our herd healthy and happy!